Benetori/Azure-cat/README.md

 # Azure-cat
-Azure cat is cloud storage.
+Azure cat is a cloud storage.